 Standard warning: Registry Editor is a powerful tool and misusing it can render your system unstable or even inoperable.
 This is a pretty simple hack and as long as you stick to the instructions, you shouldn’t have any problems.
 That said, if you’ve never worked with it before, consider reading about how to use the Registry Editor before you get started.
 And definitely back up the Registry (and your computer!) before making changes.

 Start by making sure that Outlook is not running.
 Then, open the Registry Editor by hitting Start and typing “regedit.”
 Press Enter to open Registry Editor and give it permission to make changes to your PC.

 In the Registry Editor, use the left sidebar to navigate one of the following keys, depending on what version of Outlook you have:

 Outlook 2016: HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\

 Outlook 2007: HKEY_CURRENT_USER\Software\Microsoft\Office\12.0\Outlook\

 Whether you’re a professional with years of emails in Outlook or a personal user that wants to backup their Gmail account offline, Outlook is a standard tool of many of our daily lives.
 Now you know a bit more about your Outlook data files and what you can do with them.
-With today’s massive inbox sizes, your PST files can often be some of your larger personal data files, but the above trick can help you store it where you want to make it easier to manage.
+With today’s massive inbox sizes, your PST files can often be some of your larger personal data files, but the methods shown in this article can help you store your data files where you want.